What is NFC? The Tap-to-Connect Tech You’re Already Using

 Mobile Payments

-NFC payments work similarly to contactless payment options for payments like MasterCard PayPass, included in MasterCard credit cards.
+NFC payments work similarly to contactless payment options for payments like MasterCard PayPass, which is included in MasterCard credit cards.

 An NFC-enabled smartphone could be touched (or shaken) on an NFC payment terminal to pay for a commodity, replacing the need for a credit card.